chakra-ui/chakra-ui/tooling/gatsby-plugin/README.md

         /**
          * @property {boolean} [isBaseProvider=false]
          * Setting this to true will render the `ChakraBaseProvider`
-         * with only the inclusion of theme tokens and not components */
+         * which only uses theme tokens initially and not default component themes */
         isBaseProvider: false,
       },